What do you do when local supermarkets are squeezing the life out of your business? One option is to refocus on an area where they can't compete

 In early 2001, Tim was co-running a struggling bakery business with a 70-year history and four shops in south London, but local superstores were undercutting his bread prices.
 "It was the inspirational designs of one of our cake decorators, Steven Howard, which helped us change tack into specialising in celebration cakes," he explains.

 Now brother Kevin runs the business in London and Tim works from Scotland maintaining the website.
-Since going online, the high street side of the business has dwindled into insignificance.
+Since going online, the high street side of the business has dwindled.

 The Cake Store has 900 different types of cake on offer (all made to order) from the simple to ornate wedding towers.
-By 2008, the total turnover was more than £1.5 million with more than 500 sales per month coming from the web store at an average of £75 each.
+Total turnover is more than £1.5 million with more than 500 sales per month coming in online at an average of £75 each.
 When it was a high street only set-up, the business had less revenue and higher overheads.

-For promotion, the firm relies on search engine placement.
+For promotion, the firm relies on search engine optimisation.
 Their budget for marketing is small but their approach works perfectly.

 "Our products are made by skilled craftspeople so a steady flow of orders is ideal, with no big surges," Tim observes.
 "We've tried emailing promotions to our customers, but this does not really suit our business model, and unless you get the advert just right it is all too easy to get your domain name blocked from inboxes.